nektcom/nekt-notebooks/README.md

 # Nekt - Notebook for Data Transformation

-This guide will walk you through the steps to set up your environment and use this notebook to load multiple tables from your Lakehouse, perform data transfromations and validate your code before executing it on production at Nekt.
+This guide will walk you through the steps to set up your environment and use this notebook to load multiple tables from your Lakehouse, perform data transformations and validate your code before executing it on production at Nekt.

 You will be able to:
+- [Run locally](https://github.com/nektcom/nekt-notebooks?tab=readme-ov-file#run-locally): Set up a local Python environment using uv for dependency management.
-- [Run locally using Dev Container](https://github.com/nektcom/nekt-notebooks?tab=readme-ov-file#run-locally-using-dev-container): Use Dev Containers to create an isolated enviroment with all the dependencies required to run PySpark transformations, no additional setup required.
+- [Run locally using Dev Container](https://github.com/nektcom/nekt-notebooks?tab=readme-ov-file#run-locally-using-dev-container): Use Dev Containers to create an isolated environment with all the dependencies required to run PySpark transformations, no additional setup required.
 - [Run on GitHub Codespaces](https://github.com/nektcom/nekt-notebooks?tab=readme-ov-file#run-on-github-codespaces): GitHub Codespaces gets you up and coding faster with fully configured, secure cloud development environments native to GitHub.

+## Run locally

+### Prerequisites

+- Python 3.9 or higher
+- [uv](https://docs.astral.sh/uv/) - Modern Python package and project manager

+### Setup

+1. Open this repository in your preferred editor.
+2. Run `uv sync` to create your virtual environment and download dependencies.
+3. Open the notebook and select the kernel at `.venv/bin/python`.

 ## Run locally using Dev Container